dlawjddn803/dlawjddn803.github.io/index.md

 # Education
 * Korea University (2019/09 ~ )
-  * M.S in Computer Science and Engineering
+  * M.S & Ph.D in Computer Science and Engineering

 * Sungkyunkwan University (2015/03 ~ 2019/08)
   * B.S in Library and Information Science and Data Science